liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 - If your rule handles data or references to data that can be staged (e.g., a reference to a page or web content article), you may need to override [BaseRule](https://github.com/liferay/liferay-apps-content-targeting/blob/master/content-targeting-api/service/com/liferay/content/targeting/api/model/BaseRule.java)'s
-`exportData` and `importData` methods, to manage the content properly.
+`exportData` and `importData` methods to manage the content properly.
 To see an example of how these methods are used, visit the [ContentVisitedRule](https://github.com/liferay/liferay-apps-content-targeting/blob/master/rule-visited/src/com/liferay/content/targeting/rule/visited/ContentVisitedRule.java) class.